Selling a vehicle

 If you’re selling a vehicle it must have a warrant of fitness (WoF) issued no more than 1 month before the date you hand the vehicle over to the buyer.

 Check with the NZ Transport Agency (NZTA) for updates on COVID-19.

 This AA checklist for selling a car privately covers:

 documentation and change of registered owner.

-You need to tell that NZTA the car changed hands as soon as you sell it — you don’t want speeding or parking tickets that aren’t yours turning up.
+You need to tell NZTA that the car changed hands as soon as you sell it — you do not want speeding or parking tickets that are not yours turning up.

 If you’re selling a vehicle with personalised plates, and you’re leaving the plates on the car, you’ll need to transfer entitlement of the plates to the new vehicle owner.
 This is different from telling the NZTA.